ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Finding Files

-To find a file by it's name, we can use the `lang:shell-session:find` program:
+To find a file by it's name, we can use the `find` program:

 ```shell-session
 $ find /path/to/search -type f -name "file-name"
 ```

-We can use the wildcard character `lang:shell-session:*` to match any characters.
+We can use the wildcard character `*` to match any characters.

 For example, to find all Python scripts: